-The 5 Best Payroll Options for Small Businesses
+The 5 Best Payroll Services for Small Businesses

 Did you know that 1 in every 3 small business owners gets penalized by the IRS for payroll errors?

 Those fees and fines add up.
 When you add on the extra time and energy of figuring out the complicated payroll system, it suddenly doesn’t seem like a great place to cut costs.
 That’s why many small business owners choose to pay for a payroll service instead.
 That way, you won’t need to worry about legal mistakes, clerical errors, or wasted time.

 Here are five of the best payroll options for small businesses:

 1. Intuit Payroll

 Looking for the barebones when it comes to payroll services?
 Or do you want a fully-automated, everything-but-the-kitchen-sink payroll service instead?
 No matter where you fall on that spectrum, Intuit Payroll has an option for you.

 Intuit Basic, for $20/month plus $2 per employee/month, will run your payroll instantly and calculate your taxes (but won’t go as far as filing those taxes for you).
 Their most popular package is called Enhanced, $31.20/month, which adds tax form completion, filing, and payment on top of that.
 And finally, their Full Service option will run payroll entirely, transfer data from other payroll services, and guarantee its accuracy -- for just $79/month.